 The current Lord of Mann is the reigning English Monarch of the House of Windsor, created by George V when he took the throne in 1910.
-At present this is Her Majesty Queen Elizabeth II.
+At present this is His Majesty King Charles III.

 Until 1780 the crypt in St. German's Cathedral on St. Patricks Isle was used as the main (ecclesiastical) prison on the Isle of Man.
 The civil prison was at Castle Rushen.
 However, after the last prisoner confined to the crypt under St German's Cathedral, Thomas Kneale, had to be released because it was too cold for him to serve his sentence, Castle Rushen took over as the main prison.

 By the end of the 18th century, Castle Rushen was no longer used as a fortress, so its only remaining function was as the prison.
 By 1765 the fines collected from the prisoners were no longer used for its upkeep and it began to fall into disrepair.
 After protests by Governor Smith, the buildings were converted between 1813 and 1827 to make the prison a secure jail.

 It became plain that Castle Rushen was not good enough to hold a prison by the end of the 19th century and, after a report in 1885, it was recommended that a new prison should be built.